artefactual/archivematica-docs/admin-manual/installation/installation.rst

 7. Update pip

 This is used to install python dependencies for both the storage service and the dashboard.
 There is a known issue: https://bugs.launchpad.net/ubuntu/+source/python-pip/+bug/1658844 with the version of pip installed on Ubuntu 14.04, which makes this step necessary.
 This step is optional on Ubuntu 16.04, but is still a good idea, to get the most recent version of pip.

+miseplled wrd

 .. code:: bash